Piabucus dentatus: Taxonomy

 Piabucus dentatus was the only member of the genus Piabucus upon introduction in 1817 by German biologist Lorenz Oken.
 P. dentatus became the type species therein by way of monotypy.
 Prior, P. dentatus was referred to as Salmo argentinus.
 When first described by Joseph Gottlieb Kölreuter in 1763, P. dentatus did not have a binomial name, though Kölreuter did introduce the now-obsolete genus Piabucu.
 Piabucu was based on the work of German naturalist Georg Marcgrave, in his 1648 book Historia Naturalis Brasiliae.
 Marcgrave's Piabucu is considered in modern research to be equivalent to P. dentatus, making it one of the earliest-recorded South American fishes in Northern ichthyology.

 There are multiple reports that the baisonym of P. dentatus is Trutta dentata, partially because American ichthyologist James Erwin Böhlke reported as much in a 1954 paper.
 Subsequently, French ichthyologist Jacques Géry did the same in a paper from 1972.
 However, "trutta dentata" is a Latin term that means "toothed trout", and was not a scientific name in the strictest sense; rather, it is an outdated label for classifying fish, and comes in opposition to "trutta edentula", which means "toothless trout", wherein "trout" was generally used to refer to morphology as opposed to phylogeny.
 (To this day, dentition - or lack thereof - remains a morphometric feature that can be used to differentiate fish species of similar superficial appearance.)

 Furthermore, the Biodiversity Heritage Library has records of the phrase "trutta dentata" dating back to the year 1740, but "trutta" as a genus was not in use by ichthyologists until 1764, named by French zoologist François Alexandre Pierre de Garsault.
 P. dentatus could not have realistically been considered a member of genus Trutta in 1763, because Trutta did not exist in the generic sense; rather, it was more of a rough grouping, without the standardization of modern taxonomy.
 (The genus Trutta is now considered obsolete, having been synonymized with genus Salmo.)
 As such, its true baisonym is most likely Salmo argentinus, prescribed by Swedish taxonomist Carl Linnaeus in 1766.
 The report from Koelreuter in 1763 remains its original description, despite the species not having a standard name at the time.

 Etymology

 The specific epithet "dentatus" refers to the dense set of 16 teeth present at the end of each mandible, as "dentatus" means "teeth".
 "Piabucus" is a Latinization of the Brazilian word "piabucu", which was and is used to refer to various small fishes of similar appearance.

-The common name "chin tetra" actually originates in markings seen on Piabucus melanostoma.
+The common name "chin tetra" actually originates from markings seen on Piabucus melanostoma.
 P. melanostoma has a dark patch on the lower jaw, but is otherwise similar to its congeners, which means that all three are sometimes referred to by the same common name.
 The common name "coastal piabucus" comes from the fact that P. dentatus is common in estuaries and brackish waters along the northeastern coast of South America.